vishalchovatiya/CPP_Templates/PART 3: All about virtual keyword C++: How virtual destructor works?.md

 ```
 - So, we have created `wifi_t` & `bluetooth_t` objects dynamically in `main()` and passed it to function `makeConnection()`.
 - An objects of `wifi_t`, `bluetooth_t` & `protocol_t` also uses heap memory at construction & destruction time.
 - Well, this code compiles & runs fine without any error.
-But when you run above code, at the time of `delete protocol` line it alwasy call destructor of `protocol_t` which you can verify by `~protocol_t` print on console.
+But when you run above code, at the time of `delete protocol` line it always calls the destructor of `protocol_t` which you can verify by `~protocol_t` print on console.
 - We are freeing only sub-object resources which is `protocol_t` in call of `~protocol_t()` destructor.
-This means that there is memory leak as we are not freeing heap memory resource of object pointed by pointer `protocol_t` in function `makeConnection()`.
+This means that there is a memory leak as we are not freeing heap memory resource of an object pointed by pointer `protocol_t` in function `makeConnection()`.
-- We even dont know the type of object `protocol_t` pointer pointed to at run time.
+- We even don't know the type of object `protocol_t` pointer pointed to at run time.
 - Virtual destructors are there to solve this problem.
 What we have to do is that
 ```
 virtual ~protocol_t() { cout<<"~protocol_t"; delete _type; }
 ```
 - Put keyword virtual in front of `~protocol_t()` destructor.
-Now `delete protocol` line will not directly call destructor of `protocol`, rather it calls destructor indirectly i.e. using virtual table mechanism.
+Now `delete protocol` line will not directly call the destructor of `protocol`, rather it calls destructor indirectly i.e. using virtual table mechanism.
 - This way it calls the destructor of object pointed i.e. either `~wifi_t()` or `~bluetooth_t()` by pointer `protocol` & then call destructor of its base class i.e. `~protocol_t()`.

 ### How virtual destructor works?

-- The question is that how our destructor of derived class called.
-Answer is simple it just overridden in virtual table.
-Lets understand it with assumption that our pointer `protocol` points to object of type `wifi_t`.
+- The question is how our destructor of a derived class called.
+The answer is simple it just is overridden in the virtual table.
+Let's understand it with the assumption that our pointer `protocol` points to object of type `wifi_t`.
 ```
 protocol_t *protocol = new wifi_t;
 delete protocol;
 ```
-- Here is memory layout of object `wifi_t`
+- Here is the memory layout of object `wifi_t`
 ```
 |                                |
 |--------------------------------| <------ wifi_t class object memory layout